-- Atlantic Spanish mackerel is mostly bycatch in this area. - Commercially they are just not targeted as much anymore in Northern Florida. - Atlantic king mackerel are currently \$5.25 to \$5.50 per pound, which is high. - The price has helped keep Atlantic king mackerel fishermen stable and make up for the fewer trips. - $\circ \quad \text{The fish are primarily being sold to Canada} \\$ - There are not as many traveling fishermen (Gulf to Atlantic) anymore, though historically this was a common practice. - Changes in for-hire landings due to effort shift in the consumer.
-Clients are not as interested in fishing for Atlantic king and Spanish mackerel, which is a change from the historic preference for Atlantic king mackerel. - There are still some beach charters, but you can no longer rely on fishing for Atlantic king mackerel. - o Small boat charters will still target Atlantic king mackerel and they are important to that fleet. - These boats will run multiple half day trips in a day and clients often don't want to keep fish. - Private recreational fishermen still beach fish for king mackerel (within 3 miles) because it is easy fishing for families.
+- Atlantic Spanish mackerel is mostly bycatch in this area, often when targeting Atlantic king mackerel. - o Commercially they are just not targeted as much anymore in Northern Florida. - Atlantic king mackerel are currently \$5.25 to \$5.50 per pound, which is high. - o The price has helped keep Atlantic king mackerel fishermen stable and make up for the fewer trips. - o The fish are primarily being sold to Canada - There are not as many traveling fishermen (Gulf to Atlantic) anymore, though historically this was a common practice. - Changes in for-hire landings due to effort shift in the consumer.
+Clients are not as interested in fishing for Atlantic king and Spanish mackerel, which is a change from the historic preference for Atlantic king mackerel. - o There are still some beach charters, but you can no longer rely on fishing for Atlantic king mackerel. - o Small boat charters will still target Atlantic king mackerel, and they are important to that fleet.

-- Atlantic king mackerel tournaments are still a big part of recreational fishing in Florida.
+- These boats will run multiple half day trips in a day, and clients often don't want to keep fish - Private recreational fishermen still beach fish for king mackerel (within 3 miles) because it is easy fishing for families. - Atlantic king mackerel tournaments are still a big part of recreational fishing in Florida.
 It is an easy and accessible fishery, and you can use small boats (large boats do not have an advantage).
 It is a family event for the community. - King Mackerel Kickoff (beach tournament in July), Jacksonville tournament brings in 300 boats.
-Now there are 12 tournaments in Northeast Florida alone with 600-800 anglers. - Tournaments will land a range of sizes, both large and small (aggregate poundage awards).
-Sebastian and Cocoa have larger Atlantic king mackerel than anywhere else. - Larger king mackerel (30-40 pounds) are hard to catch due to shark depredation. - The tournament record for years was 52 pounds, last year's record was 55 pounds. - Tournament fish are donated and money from Safe Harbor sale is donated to a tournament charity (not to tournament operations). - Loss of tournament sales would not negatively impact tournaments, but they are making \$10,000 - \$15,000 donations to charity. - o Jacksonville University researchers will take samples and conduct research with tournament fish. - Graduate research on king mackerel migration patterns. - Most important thing for the Atlantic king mackerel and Atlantic Spanish mackerel fisheries is research and monitoring.
+Now there are 12 tournaments in Northeast Florida alone with 600-800 anglers. - Beach tournaments for king mackerel are an important family event in the community. - Tournaments will land a range of sizes, both large and small (aggregate poundage awards).
+Sebastian and Cocoa have larger Atlantic king mackerel than anywhere else. - Larger king mackerel (30-40 pounds) are hard to catch due to shark depredation. - The tournament record for years was 52 pounds; last year's record was 55 pounds. - Tournament fish are donated and money from Safe Harbor sale is donated to a tournament charity (not to tournament operations). - Loss of tournament sales would not negatively impact tournaments.
+Being able to donate to a charity is a plus but not a necessity for the tournament. - Tournaments are making \$10,000 \$15,000 donations to charity. - o Jacksonville University researchers will take samples and conduct research with tournament fish. - Graduate research on king mackerel migration patterns. - Most important thing for the Atlantic king mackerel and Atlantic Spanish mackerel fisheries is research and monitoring.
 Research should be conducted to understand stock fluctuations (is it an environmental issue or a stock issue).